Vincit/db-errors/README.md

 driver throws their own kind of errors and libraries like knex, Bookshelf and objection.js simply pass these errors through.
 It's usually very difficult to reason with these errors.

-WARNING: This project is still in very early alpha stage and should not be used in production.
+**WARNING**: This project is still in very early alpha stage and should not be used in production.

 <br>
 <br>